Skip to main content

 • Who can get it or use it: The VA says enrolled veterans may be eligible if they qualify for community care, meet clinical criteria, and the program is available locally.

-• How to apply or use it: Ask the veteran’s VA social worker, use the VA Eastern Colorado caregiver support page, or call the national Caregiver Support Line at 1-855-260-3274.
+• How to apply or use it: Ask the veteran’s VA social worker, contact the Colorado VA caregiver team, or call the national Caregiver Support Line at 1-855-260-3274.

 • What to gather or know first: Veteran enrollment information, the veteran’s care needs, and questions about whether the local VA offers Veteran-Directed Care or another caregiver program such as PCAFC.